MilesWQ/159234/159234Notes_cpp.md

 What are the differences between `delete` and `delete[]`?
 1. The `delete` will free up the memory and call the destructor for a single object.
 2. The `delete[]` will deallocate the memory and call destructors for an array of objects.

+`delete` is type aware it knows how much memory to be free.

 `nullptr` only represents a pointer which can not be implicitly converted  to an integral type.